30 - RESIDENTIAL ZONING DISTRICTS

 b.

-The front setback area is the entire length of the 12 foot to 15-foot-wide access corridor.
+The front setback area is the entire length of the four (4) but no more than seven (7) foot or at least twelve (12)-foot to fifteen (15)-foot-wide access corridor.

 c.